tomjaguarpaw/H2/posts/git-rebase-conflicts.md

 It is almost always the wrong thing to choose exactly one of them.

+The existence of a merge conflict means that the patches could not be merged textually.
+However, the aim is actually to merge them *semantically*.
+Merge tools are rarely (perhaps never) clever enough to be able to perform semantic merges so they settle for textual merges.
+In the cases where textual merges are not possible the task is left to human ingenuity.

+Key takeaway: The aim is to merge the *semantic* content of the two patches.

 Suppose we start with this Python file

 ```python